scds/intro-spss/lessons/lesson4.md

 ## Frequency Tables

 Let's take a look at the frequency table for some of our variables.
-Frequency tables creates a table that lists the number of times an item occurs.
+Frequency tables are tables that lists the number of times an item occurs.
 In this case, it finds the frequency of the different categories.

-Just like earlier, go to `Analyze` > `Descriptive Statistics`, and select `Frequencies...`.
+Just like earlier, go to `Analyze` > `Descriptive Statistics` and select `Frequencies...`.

 <img src="../assets/img/lessons/stats2.png" alt="" width="70%" style="border: solid 2px black">

 To add variables to include in the frequency table, either double click on the desired variables, or click on the variable and then click on the arrow button in the middle.
-Same thing can be done to remove a variable.
+The same thing can be done to remove a variable.

 For this example, include the `ownpda` and `owntv` variables.
 Once you're ready, click `OK`.